-Why You Should Use a Stop-Loss in Trading?
+Why Use a Stop?

 Having a stop-loss in place is important for any trader.
 The volatile nature of the markets means that they can move quickly and unexpectedly.
 By placing a stop-loss, you are protecting yourself from large losses should the market turn against your position.

 Let’s look at an example of two traders and how their stop-losses can affect their accounts.

 Trader #1 always places their stop-loss very far away from the open price — at a spot that represents 10% of their account balance.

 Trader #2 always places their stop-loss tighter to the open price — at a spot that represents 2% of their account balance.

 If both traders go on a losing streak and lose ten trades in a row… Trader #2 is down 20%.
 Trader #1 has blown their account and is out of the game.